heisenstack/jraffic/README.md

 ### Compilation & Execution

-1. Save the source code as `JrafficSwing.java`.
+1. Save the source code as `Jraffic.java`.
 2. Open a terminal or command prompt and navigate to the directory where you saved the file.
 3. Compile the code with the following command:
     ```bash